DuminduA/Senate-Bus-Problem/src/ReadME.txt

 Then All the busses will arrive

-After all the busses departed process will terminate and there will be some waiting riders who cannot get in to a bus.
+After all the busses departed process will terminate

+There may be some waiting riders left out who cannot get in to a bus.